 - 4. Parties, through their Advisors, will ask each question one at a time and allow the Hearing Panel to determine the relevance of the question before the other party or witness is asked to answer.
 This process will be strictly adhered to throughout the entire hearing process.
 Submission of written questions for the purpose of ascertaining relevance is not permitted. - 5.
 At the request of one or both parties, the Complainant and Respondent will be permitted to participate in the hearing in separate rooms, assisted by technology that allows each party to see, hear, and ask questions of the other party live and in real-time.
 Witnesses may also appear in separate rooms, but also must be clearly visible and audibly clear to the Hearing Panel, the parties, and their Advisors. - 6.
 All witnesses will be considered the University's witnesses.
 Names of witnesses may be provided by either party or others who may have been involved with the case.
 To assist this process, those who have not met with the investigator will be requested to provide a brief statement to the Title IX Coordinator or their designee outlining the relevant information they will share at least three (3) days in advance of the hearing. - 7.
 There shall be a single audio record of all Title IX hearings which will be available to the parties for inspection and review.
 The parties are not permitted to record the hearing.
 The recording shall be the property of the University and will be maintained with all records of any actions, including any Supportive Measures, taken in response to a report or Formal Complaint of Prohibited Conduct for no fewer than seven (7) years.
 Accordingly, documents prepared in anticipation of the hearings (including the Formal Complaint, the preliminary investigative report, the final investigative report, the notices of hearing, and any prehearing submissions) and documents, testimony, or other information introduced at the hearings may not be disclosed outside of the hearing process, except as may be required or authorized by law or legal proceeding.
 In particular, to respect the reasonable privacy of all participants, no party (or representative), nor any witness, may record the hearing or disclose any recording of the hearing or any portion thereof.
 Any violation of privacy requirements shall constitute a violation of this Policy, which may result in disciplinary action. - 8.
-Per Title IX requirements, if a party or witness, with notice, does not appear before the Hearing Panel, the hearing will take place in their absence.
-All statements previously made by the absent party or witness as part of the investigation or contained in evidence gathered during the investigation, will be stricken from the record, and cannot be relied upon by the Hearing Panel in making a finding.
-If a party or witness, with notice, appears at the hearing but refuses to answer questions posed to them by the other party's Advisor, all statements provided by that party will be stricken and the Hearing Panel will not be permitted to consider the information in making a finding.
-The Hearing Panel will reach the determination using the remaining evidence available to them even if a party or witness refuses to undergo cross-examination.
+If a party or witness, with notice, does not appear before the Hearing Panel, the hearing will take place in their absence.
+If a party or witness appears at the hearing but refuses to answer questions posed to them by the other party's Advisor, the Hearing Panel will reach its determination using the evidence available to them.
 The Hearing Panel may not draw any inference as to the responsibility of the Respondent based on any party or witness's absence or refusal to undergo crossexamination.
-If a party's Advisor does not appear at the time of the hearing, the University will provide an Advisor for that party without fee or charge, to conduct crossexamination on behalf of that party.
+If a party's Advisor does not appear at the time of the hearing, the University will provide an Advisor for that party without fee or charge, to conduct cross-examination on behalf of that party.